DIAGNijmegen/website-content/content/pages/projects/muscle_us.md

 *Esaote to Philips transfer.
 AUC on Philips test set.
 B: Brightness, R: Regression, C: CycleGAN.*

+We can see that explicit methods for domain adaptation are necessary for the task: All classifiers suffer when used without adaptation methods.
+As already known informally beforehand, the rule-based method breaks down completely, performing only at chance level.
+Comparing it to the machine learning conditions, we can see that this effect seems to be mostly due to the particular rules, as these perform less badly when transformed, indicating that the grayscale features themselves can still be informative.
+We hypothesized that the neural methods would do better when tranferred between domains naively, but in fact they perform worse.

+Comparing different mapping methods on the first shift, we can see that the very simple brightness-based mapping boosts performance throughout the board, though it is generally not quite on par with the models trained on the target domain.
+Regression-based mapping is better, delivering bigger gains and target-level performance for all but two classifiers.
+The CycleGAN is a good option when combined with non-neural methods, though the combination with neural methods performs much worse.

 |                   | None  | B     | R     | C     | In-domain |
 |-------------------|-------|-------|-------|-------|-----------|